azure-ad-b2c/samples/readme.md

     1. The user has newly signed up.
     2. The user has not done MFA in the last X seconds.
     3. The user is logging in from a different IP than they last logged in from.

+- [Unknown Devices MFA](policies/mfa-unknown-devices) - Demonstrates how to detect unknown devices which might be required to prompt MFA as illustrated in this particular sample or send email to the user signing in from unknown device.

 ## Generic enhancements
 - [Relying party app Role-Based Access Control (RBAC)](policies/relying-party-rbac) - Enables fine-grained access management for your relying party applications.
 Using RBAC, you can grant only the amount of access that users need to perform their jobs in your application.
 This sample policy (along with the REST API service) demonstrates how to read user's group membership, add the groups to JWT token and also prevent users from sign-in if they aren't members of one of predefined security groups.